digitalcytometry/ecotyper/README.md

     ## VisiumBreast.5 0.0000000 0.1836142 0.0000000   0
     ## VisiumBreast.6 0.0000000 0.0000000 0.0000000   0

 -   Plots illustrating the ecotype abundances.
 The intensity of charcoal represents the cell state abundance.
-The intenisty of gray represents the fraction of the cancer cell of origin population:
+The intensity of gray represents the fraction of the cancer cell of origin population:

 ``` r
 knitr::include_graphics("VisiumOutput/VisiumBreast/Ecotype_spatial_heatmaps.png")